 There are other factors that one should know before taking a step forward in this direction.
 While understanding the markets is important, these nuances should not be missed.
 We will explain some of these below so that you can make a well-informed decision.

 Costs and Taxes

-Prop traders have to bear a number of costs and taxes.
+Prop traders have to bear many costs and taxes.
 Many brokers charge a platform fee or a monthly subscription for accessing the account.
 There could be additional fees levied for accessing data or other educational material.
-Taxes pertaining to the transaction of financial instruments are also borne by the prop trader.
+Taxes on the transaction of financial instruments are also borne by the prop trader.
 These can add up to a significant amount for a trader not generating sufficient profit.